michaelwahome/nextjs-dashboard/README.md

-## Next.js App Router Course - Starter

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+Built following the [course curriculum](https://nextjs.org/learn) on the Next.js Website.

+This web app can be found at [this link](nextjs-dashboard-omega-lovat.vercel.app).